CntChen/punctuation-translation/README.md

 # Punctuation Translation

 ## Why
 When reading English technology documents, some English punctuation name may confuse us.
-This project collects English punctuations character and it's name into a tabel.
+This project collects English punctuations character and it's name into a table.

 ## Table